Edward Furlong: Personal life

-When Furlong was 16, he was openly in a relationship with his sometime stand-in and tutor, 29-year-old Jacqueline Domac.
+Furlong met Jacqueline Domac in 1990 when he was 13 years old and she was 26, working as an assistant on the T2 film set.
+She began tutoring him in September 1992.
+By September 1993, their relationship had become romantic and they were living together in Domac's Los Angeles residence; Furlong was 16 and she was 29.
 In May 1999, Domac sued Furlong for domestic violence and for 15 percent of his earnings from the previous three years, which she claimed that she was owed because she had allegedly worked for Furlong as his manager.
 The case was dismissed in October 1999.

+Furlong dated actress Natasha Lyonne after meeting her during the filming of Detroit Rock City.

 Furlong married actress Rachael Bella on April 19, 2006.
 The couple had a son, born in September 2006.
 On July 8, 2009, Bella filed for divorce, citing irreconcilable differences.
 Later in 2009, in an effort to allow Furlong to have parental visits with their child, Bella sought to dissolve a restraining order which she had previously filed against him.
 In 2012, Bella alleged in court documents that their then-six-year-old son had tested positive for cocaine, which led a judge to rule that Furlong's visits with him must be supervised.
+Their divorce was finalized in 2014.

+Furlong dated actress Monica Keena intermittently from 2010 to 2023.